 Alghero, in addition to the beauty of the surrounding sea, is distinguished by the important monuments and archaeological sites found inland.

-Cagliari, the capital of the region and see of the university, is the richest city of the island and was the epicentre of the Island's power, especially during the rule of the Savoia.
+Cagliari, the capital of the region and seat of the university, is the richest city of the island and was the epicentre of the Island's power, especially during the rule of the Savoia.
 The cathedral, the affluent suburb Castello, and the Roman amphitheater are some of its most famous monuments.
-Worth a visit also are the charming alleys and quaint streets of this elegant seaside town.
+Also worth a visit are the charming alleys and quaint streets of this elegant seaside town.

 All the beaches of Sardinia are beautiful, but we must not forget the inland.
 The island has been inhabited by proud people since prehistoric times, as testified by the remains of dolmens and the nuraghe, the main type of ancient megalith found in Sardinia.